notmaintained/shopify.php/README.md

 ```

 ### Usage
-Generating the app installation URL:
+Generating the app's installation URL for a given store:

 ```php
 <?php